Starting Tomatoes From Seeds

 Tomatoes are an incredibly rewarding crop to grow!
 Just one plant can provide a garden with unmatched beauty and ENORMOUS amounts of food.
 Being a warm season crop, tomato seedlings and plants need to be protected from freezing temperatures and harsh weather conditions to grow, thrive and survive.
 For this reason, we start tomato seeds indoors and do not plant them outside until the threat of frost in our area has passed.

-WHEN DO I PLANT MY TOMATO SEEDS?
+WHEN TO PLANT TOMATO SEEDS?

 (Calculate 6-9 weeks prior to June 1)